Post Operative Care

 - No high impact exercise day of extraction.

-- If swelling occurs, place an ice bag covered with a cloth 15 minutes on and 15 min off.
-If swelling continues please contact the office immediately.
+- • If swelling occurs, place an ice bag covered with a cloth 15 minutes on and 15 min off.
+If swelling continues please contact your Pediatric Dentist immediately.

 - If your child is manifesting pain, please provide him/her with a dosage of Children’s Acetaminophen.